-As a landowner in Washington DC and North Carolina, you may have considered putting your land up for sale.
+As a landowner in Charlotte, you may have considered putting your land up for sale.
 For many people, this is the best option when they find themselves stuck with unused land.
 Selling a parcel or lot is a bit different than selling a home, yet many of the same fundamentals apply.
-In our latest post, we will offer tips on effectively marketing land for sale Washington DC and North Carolina
+In our latest post, we will offer tips on effectively marketing land for sale Charlotte

 Convincing someone to buy your dirt isn’t always easy!
 You are typically dealing with a much smaller market that will require strategic planning.
 With some work and a creative strategy, you should be able to find a buyer, however, sometimes you will be required to think outside of the box.

 You will want to get your land in as front of as many people as possible.
 If you aren’t paying an agent to help you, you will want to take care of online listings yourself.
 Set up accounts on the multiple sites and pay the listing fee.
 With land, paying the extra fees to keep the property at the top of the list can pay off!
 Often times, vacant lots get lost among all of the other listings., so do what you can to highlight your property.
 It will hopefully pay off in the long run.You’ll want to use visual tools to tell the story of your property in a beautiful and compelling way.
 You aren’t able to show photos of a kitchen or great room, so be creative with the photos you put in your listing.
 You will want the land to appear as desirable as possible by utilizing great lighting and angles.
 Show the natural features of the land, views, local amenities and maps to help people determine exactly where the property is located.